15A NCAC 13B .0534 GENERAL REQUIREMENTS FOR C&DLF FACILITIES AND UNITS

 (b) Terms of the Permit.
 The Solid Waste Management Permit shall incorporate requirements necessary to comply with this Subchapter and the North Carolina Solid Waste Management Act including the provisions of this Paragraph.

-(1) Division Approved Plan.
-Permits issued after December 31, 2006 must incorporate a Division approved plan.
+(1) Division Approved Plans.
+Permits issued after December 31, 2006 shall incorporate the Division approved plans.

-(A) The scope of the Division approved plan must include the information necessary to comply with the requirements set forth in Rule .0535 of this Section.
+(A) The scope of the Division approved plans shall include the information necessary to comply with the requirements set forth in Rule .0535 of this Section.

-(B) The Division approved plans must be subject to and may be limited by the conditions of the permit.
+(B) The Division approved plans shall be subject to and may be limited by the conditions of the permit.

-(C) The Division approved plans for a new facility must be described in the permit and must include the Facility Plan, Rule .0537 of this Section, Engineering Plan, Rule .0539 of this Section, Construction Quality Assurance plan, Rule .0541 of this Section, Operation Plan, Rule .0542 of this Section, Closure and Post-Closure plan, Rule .0543 of this Section, and Monitoring Plans, Rule .0544 of this Section.
+(C) The Division approved plans for a C&DLF facility shall be described in the permit and shall include the Facility Plan required by Rule .0537 of this Section, the Design Hydrogeologic Report required by Rule .0538(b) of this Section, the Engineering Plan required by Rule .0539 of this Section, the Construction Quality Assurance Plan required by Rule .0541 of this Section, the Operation Plan required by Rule .0542 of this Section, the Closure and Post-Closure Plan required by Rule .0543 of this Section, and the Monitoring Plans required by Rule .0544 of this Section.

 (2) Permit provisions.
-All C&DLF facilities and units must conform to the specific conditions set forth in the permit and the following general provisions.
+All C&DLF facilities and units shall conform to the specific conditions set forth in the permit and the following general provisions.

 (A) Duty to Comply.
-The permittee must comply with all conditions of the permit, unless otherwise authorized by the Division.
-Any permit noncompliance, except as otherwise authorized by the Division, constitutes a violation of the Act and is grounds for enforcement action or for permit revocation, modification or suspension.
+The permittee shall comply with all conditions of the permit.
+Any permit noncompliance, except as otherwise authorized by the Division, constitutes a violation of the Act and is grounds for enforcement action or for permit revocation, modification, or suspension.

 (B) Duty to Mitigate.
-In the event of noncompliance with the permit, the permittee must take all reasonable steps to minimize releases to the environment, and must carry out such measures as are reasonable to prevent adverse impacts on human health or the environment.
+In the event of noncompliance with the permit, the permittee shall minimize the release of waste, leachate, or contaminants to the environment, and shall prevent adverse impacts on human health or the environment.

 (C) Duty to Provide Information.
-The permittee must furnish to the Division any relevant information that the Division may request to determine whether cause exists for modifying, revoking or suspending the permit, or to determine compliance with the permit.
-The permittee must also furnish to the Division, upon request, copies of records required to be kept under the conditions of the permit.
+The permittee shall furnish to the Division any information that the Division may request to determine whether cause exists for modifying, revoking or suspending the permit, or to determine compliance with the permit.
+The permittee shall also furnish to the Division, upon request, copies of records required to be kept under the conditions of the permit.

 (D) Recordation Procedures.
-The permittee must comply with the requirements of Rule .0204 of this Subchapter RECORDATION OF LAND DISPOSAL PERMITS in order for a new permit to be effective.
+The permittee shall comply with the requirements of G.S.
+130A-301 for a new permit to be effective.

 (H) Construction.
-If construction is not commenced within 18 months from the issuance date of the permit to construct, or an amendment or substantial amendment to the permit, then the permit shall expire.
+If construction is not commenced within 18 months from the issuance date of the permit to construct, or an amendment to the permit to construct, then the permit shall expire.
 The applicant may re-apply for the permit, which shall be subject to statutes and rules in effect on the date of the re-application.

-(K) Waste Exclusions.
+(L) Waste Exclusions.
 Waste to be excluded from disposal in a C&DLF is listed in Rule .0542 of this Section.
-Permit conditions may include additional exclusions as they become necessary in order to protect the public health and the environment or to ensure proper landfill operation.
+Permit conditions may include additional exclusions if they are necessary to protect the public health and the environment or to ensure proper landfill operation.

-(L) Additional Solid Waste Management Activities.
-Construction and operation of additional solid waste management activities at the landfill facility must not impede operation or monitoring of the C&DLF unit(s).
-Any proposed additional activities must be submitted to the Division for review, approval, and permitting, as applicable, before construction and operation.
+(M) Additional Solid Waste Management Activities.
+Construction and operation of additional solid waste management activities at the landfill facility shall not impede operation or monitoring of the C&DLF unit(s).
+Any proposed additional activities shall be submitted to the Division for review, approval, and permitting, as applicable, before construction and operation.